Only Scratched The Surface of Things To Do In Singapore

 We might consider using Singapore as a gateway for future SE Asia travel or maybe we would catch a cruise that starts or ends in Singapore.
 Singapore has so many “pros” and so little “cons”!
 It is an easy hop to visit Singapore when you are in other parts of SE Asia visiting.
 Consider a taste test trip and we are sure you will want to go back.

 It’s not hard to see what draws people to this place.
 With a wealth of culture, cuisine and things to do, you could spend a lifetime here.
-Some already do, and you could be one of them; check out Avenue South condominiums.

 Have you visited Singapore?
 What was on your list of things to do in Singapore?
 Do you agree it is a city you should visit more than once?